rtoal/ple/rust/README.md

 ## About Rust:

 Rust was created by a software developer named Graydon Hoare as a personal project.
 Once stable and released, the language was used by larger companies such as Google and Facebook.
 Rust was also influenced by other programming languages such as C# and C++.
-It is mainly known for enforcing memory safety.
+It is mainly known for enforcing memory safety and will not compile code if there is an error.

 ## Rust Resources: